-Student physical therapists in Adventist University of Health Sciences’ (ADU) Doctor of Physical Therapy (DPT) program must be able to perform, with or without reasonable accommodations, each of the Essential Functions in order to effectively participate in the program and successfully fulfill the requirements of the professional curriculum.
+To effectively participate in the program and successfully fulfill curricular requirements, student physical therapists in Adventist University of Health Sciences’ (ADU) Doctor of Physical Therapy (DPT) program must be able to perform, with or without reasonable accommodations, each of the Essential Functions.

-If the student is an individual with a disability and needs reasonable accommodation in order to fully participate in this program, the student must follow the directions provided in ADU’s Catalog under “Rehabilitation Act (1973) Section 504: Services for Students with Special Needs”.
+If the student has a disability and needs reasonable accommodation to fully participate in this program, the student must follow the directions provided in ADU’s Catalog under “Rehabilitation Act (1973) Section 504: Services for Students with Special Needs”.

 Essential Functions are applicable in classroom, laboratories, and clinical settings.
-The DPT program uses independent clinical education sites that may or may not be able to offer the same reasonable accommodations that are made available by the University.
+The Program uses independent clinical education sites that may or may not be able to offer the same reasonable accommodations that are made available by the Institution.

 All Essential Functions should be able to be completed in highly complex and distracting environments and within time frames consistent with current clinical practice.

 - Receive, interpret, remember, reproduce and use information in the cognitive, psychomotor, and affective domains of learning from the undergraduate, prerequisite, and Program curriculum to solve problems, evaluate work, and generate new ways of processing or categorizing similar information listed in course objectives and syllabi.

 - Perform the physical therapy diagnostic process including taking a history, examination, systems review, and selection of the most appropriate tests and measures.
 These may include, but are not limited to, a patient’s posture and movement including analysis of physiological, biomechanical, behavioral, and environmental factors; evaluation; development of a physical therapy diagnosis; prognosis; and plan of care; and perform interventions, in a timely manner and consistent with the acceptable norms of clinical practice.